Integrated Food Security Phase Classification

 The Integrated Food Security Phase Classification (IPC), also known as IPC scale, is a tool for improving food security analysis and decision-making.
 It is a standardised scale that integrates food security, nutrition and livelihood information into a statement about the nature and severity of a crisis and implications for strategic response.

 The IPC was originally developed in 2004 for use in Somalia by the United Nations Food and Agriculture Organization's Food Security Analysis Unit (FSAU).
 Several national governments and international agencies, including CARE International, European Commission Joint Research Centre (EC JRC), Food and Agricultural Organization of the United Nations (FAO), USAID/FEWS NET, Oxfam GB, Save the Children UK/US, and United Nations World Food Programme (WFP), have been working together to adapt it to other food security contexts.

 Famine Review Committee

 The work of the IPC's Famine Review Committee is funded by development aid programs from the EU, the UK, Canada, and Germany.
 The Famine Review Committee is composed of international experts who are not affiliated with national governments or local political interests.
 Its mandate is to conduct analyses based solely on technical and scientific criteria.

 IPC scale

-The following table includes a summary of the IPC scale: